tailwarden/helm/docs/create-service-account-iam-policy-and-role.md

    EOF
    echo "${TRUST_RELATIONSHIP}" > trust.json
    ```

+`NOTE: Make sure to substitute ${NAMESPACE} for the namespace you will deploy the helm chart in.
+If deployed in any other namespace, you will see sts:AssumeRoleWithWebIdentity failure messages in the pod logs.`

 1. Run the modified code block from the previous step to create a file named *`trust.json`*\.